 The methodology is the same on every project: structured requirements baselining, conflict detection, and decision-grade reporting.
 What changes is the engagement model and the governing requirements — VA design criteria and accreditation standards, USACE, NAVFAC, and AFCEC criteria, including UFC and service-specific guidance.
 Every engagement carries the same foundation: a defensible audit trail from owner intent through commissioning and turnover, and systems-engineering rigor applied to facility delivery.

 Gallant applies a systems-engineering-based requirements process to project documentation.
-This is not a general-purpose AI reading your documents — Gallant runs on a purpose-built requirements methodology, with a structured classification standard, conflict-detection framework, and traceability schema refined across capital projects, that the AI applies consistently to every document and every cycle.
+This is not a general-purpose AI reading your documents.
+Behind it is a purpose-built Gallant AI agent operating from a proprietary requirements-management methodology encoded into a trusted, structured knowledge base with defined meaning, relationships, and rules — applied consistently to every document and every cycle.
 AI accelerates the reading, extraction, comparison, and updating work — but the analysis, interpretation, and direction come from decades of capital delivery experience working alongside owners, designers, and contractors.

 Source documents are gathered into the requirements process — owner criteria, design requirements, narratives, specifications, codes, agency guides, meeting minutes, BIM issue logs, and RFIs.
 Any document that contains a requirement or a decision.